Columbus CFO describes state of 2021 audit

 COLUMBUS, Miss.
 (WCBI) – “Not good” and “not acceptable” are how Columbus Chief Financial Officer Jim Brigham describes the state of internal controls reflected in the city’s audit for Fiscal Year 2021.

-But he also said most of the issues brought up as a result of that audit have been or are being dealt with.
+But he also says most of the issues brought up as a result of that audit have been or are being dealt with.

 Wanda Holley from Watkins, Ward, and Stafford presented the findings of the 2021 Audit to the Columbus City Council at last night’s meeting.